manlaig/manlaig.github.io/src/pages/12-08-2018-building-placement/building-placement.md

 ---
 path: "/building-placement"
 date: "2018-12-08T20:13:43.962Z"
-title: "Grid-based object placement in Unity"
+title: "Dynamic grid-based object placement"
 excerpt: "In RTS games, when you place an object, it shows you where you can place it and where you cannot.
 In some games, like Starcraft, they have a grid that shows the collisions.
 This writing will go over on implementing a similar object placement."
 ---

-Placing object while checking collisions can done simply with a raycast, but RTS games have a grid under the object which shows whether it can be placed at that spot.
+In Unity, placing object while checking collisions can done simply with a raycast, but RTS games have a grid under the object which shows whether it can be placed at that spot or not.

 <img src="/static/images/example-building-place.jpg" width="400px" height="300px">